Synthetic Data Generation

 Model Outputs: generate synthetic model outputs from one of the inputs.

-A common issue with synthetic data generation is that if you ask a model to generate synthetic data 100 times, you get 100 similar outputs.
-Kiln topics fixes this by guiding the task to generate a breadth of examples across different topics.
+A common issue with synthetic data generation is that if you ask a model to generate synthetic data 1000 times, you get 1000 very similar outputs.
+Kiln addresses this by first generating a tree of diverse topics, then generating data targeting on individual topics.

 Automatic Templates and Custom Prompting